tranlily/CPSC349-ProjectOne/Readme.md

 Download MySQL from [MySQL :: Download MySQL Community Server](https://dev.mysql.com/downloads/mysql/)

-Choose the appropriate download for your system Remember to save your password
+Choose the appropriate download for your system<br />
+Remember to save your password